 "I found this learning opportunity to be highly informative and personally challenging!"

 "Thank you for the time and effort put into developing the cultural competence toolkit.
 It was most educational and enjoyable."

 "Thanks for all of your work in putting together these cases!
 A number of the cases were

 Registration Information and Fees

 This course is offered by Genetic Counseling Toolkit LLC, Cincinnati, OH.
 A variety of registration options for genetic counselors, students

 Accessing the Course

 The course can be accessed from http://www.geneticcounselingtoolkit.com and clicking on the Cases tab.
 Participants who wish to earn Category 1 CEUs or a Learning Certificate should register by clicking on the CEUs tab.
-Registrants will have 6 months to complete and pass the quizzes to earn Category 1 CEUs or a Learning Certificate.
+Registrants will have one year to complete and pass the quizzes to earn Category 1 CEUs or a Learning Certificate.

 Genetic Counseling Toolkit, LLC

 Nancy Steinberg Warren, MS, CGC